nour-bouzid/nour-bouzid/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on the backend of data privacy automation tool
+- 🔭 I’m currently working on the backend of a data privacy automation tool @Kertos